-Back in the '50s, everyone paid the same rate for auto insurance regardless of age or driving record.
-Joseph thought there was a better way to provide insurance and raised $2 million to start his own company.
+In the 1950s, everyone paid the same rate for auto insurance regardless of age or driving record.
+George Joseph thought there was a better way to provide insurance and raised $2 million to start his own company.
 Mercury General sold its first automobile policy in April 1962.

 Throughout the ’60s and ’70s, the company expanded, opening offices throughout California.
 By the mid-1980s, Mercury had become the largest independent agency writer of private passenger auto insurance in California.

-In 1989, it began selling outside of California -- in Georgia and Illinois.
-Today it sells auto and home insurance through a network of independent agents and brokers in 13 states -- Arizona, California, Florida, Georgia, Illinois, Michigan, Nevada, New Jersey, New York, Oklahoma, Pennsylvania, Texas and Virginia.
+In 1989, it began selling outside of California — in Georgia and Illinois.
+Today, it sells auto and home insurance through a network of independent agents and brokers in 11 states — Arizona, California, Florida, Georgia, Illinois, Nevada, New Jersey, New York, Oklahoma, Texas and Virginia.
 Mercury is the 14th-largest private passenger auto insurance provider in the nation.